 Complaint about your ad

-If you have recently been contacted by the ASA because someone has complained about your advertising or marketing material then our leaflet ‘Complaint about your ad.
+If the ASA is investigating a complaint about your advertising then our leaflet ‘Complaint about your ad.
 What happens now?’ should help guide you through our complaints procedure, or you can call us on 020 7492 2222 for advice.

 You can also view our detailed complaints handling procedure for both broadcast and non-broadcast advertising.

 We aim to resolve complaints and investigations as soon as possible and strive to establish a healthy working relationship right from the start.

 We accept complaints from both the public and the industry.
 We keep the identities of members of the public anonymous, unless there is a good reason to reveal it (e.g. non-delivery of goods; prize draw winner; they want their name taken off a mailing list) and we have the complainant’s permission.
 If the complainant is someone acting in an official capacity, we will require them to be named.

 At the beginning of an investigation we contact all parties involved (complainant, advertiser and, if appropriate, the broadcaster) and inform them of the process.